 Catalans woo immigrants in quest to split from Spain

 In a community hall in the Spanish region of Catalonia, two independence activists take the stage against a backdrop of red and yellow striped Catalan flags: a Syrian-born tourist guide and a Spanish member of parliament born in Uruguay.
-With barely three months to go before an independence referendum called for Oct.
-1, naturalised immigrants are taking on an important and prominent role in the campaign both as activists and supporters.
+A woman hangs up the clothes next to an "Estelada" in a balcony in Barcelona, Spain June 15, 2017.

 Discussions